 Open your document in LibreOffice

-Templates are available here and in Overleaf that meet the MIT Libraries thesis specifications.
+Official MIT Thesis templates are available in LaTeX and in Overleaf which meet the MIT Libraries thesis specifications.
 The templates currently do not produce PDF/A but there are guides available online that can help you produce a valid document such as this guide here.

 You should at least do a visual inspection of the created PDF document to ensure it looks the way you want it to with correct layout and images.
 If something looks wrong you can try the conversion process again.